 Dealing with a dead car battery can be a real pain, which is why regular battery maintenance is required to keep your car ready to go.
-One of the main questions you may wonder is – how many volts is a car battery?
+One of the main questions you may wonder is, how many volts does a car battery have?
 This is an important figure to understand, so you can keep your car battery in good health.

-In this guide, we look at the ideal range of car battery voltage.
-We also discuss how to test the car battery voltage.
+In this guide, I look at the ideal range of car battery voltage.
+I also discuss how to test the car battery voltage.

 How Many Volts is a Car Battery – Ideal Range